fraawlen/cassette/doc/spec.md

 If a program requires a resource with N values and the matching resource in the configuration file has less than N values defined, the interpretation of missing values is up to the program.

-By convention, and to minimize possible collision with function tokens, resources namespaces, resources names and, if possible, resource values should be written in full lowercase.
+By convention, and to minimize possible collision with function tokens, resources namespaces, resources names and (if possible) resource values should be written in full lowercase.

-At its simplest, a DR configuration file can then be just a series of resources.
+At its simplest, a DR configuration file can just be a series of resources.
 In this example, for a hypothetical GUI library, we define 6 resources spread across 2 widgets, `button` and `label`.
 The resources namespaces borrow their widget name.
 The resources named `corner-radius` get assigned 4 values, one for each widget corner.

 ```
 button background_color #808080